 Why did India and Pakistan test nuclear weapons in May 1998, and how did the United States and the international community respond?
-This SAV Explainer pieces together the details, aided by expert analysis from practitioners and scholars on Nuclear Learning.
+This SAV Explainer pieces together the details, aided by expert analysis from practitioners and scholars on Strategic Learning.

 What were the circumstances of the May 1998 nuclear tests carried out by India and Pakistan?

 On May 11 and 13th, 1998, months after electing a Bharatiya Janata Party (BJP) government led by Atal Bihari Vajpayee, India conducted five nuclear tests in the Thar desert of Rajasthan.
 After a seventeen-day period of decisionmaking, Pakistan conducted five simultaneous nuclear explosions in western Balochistan on May 28, 1998, and a sixth test two days later at an underground test site known as Kharan.

 India’s motivation for the 1998 tests was outlined by Prime Minister Vajpayee in a letter to President Bill Clinton, where he cited a “deteriorating security environment” given the threat of a nuclear-armed China and the “covert nuclear weapons state” of Pakistan.
 Through the 1998 nuclear explosions, India crossed the overt nuclear threshold to become the sixth nuclear-armed country in the world, while Pakistan became the seventh.
 India had tested a nuclear device once before in 1974, labeling it a “peaceful nuclear explosion,” which was widely condemned and led to the creation of the Nuclear Suppliers Group.

 How did the United States attempt to prevent Pakistan from testing nuclear devices after India’s nuclear tests?